 Is there a link between cancer and hair dyes ?
 How worried should you be?

 Concerns are growing about the possible link between cancer and hair dyes, and frequent hair dye use is being linked to increased breast cancer risk.
 Scientists still maintain, however, that there is no definite cause and effect between cancer and hair dyes.
-Worryingly,however, chemical hair dyes also, increasingly, carry a risk of death from allergic reactions.
-Chemical hair dye: deaths.
+Worryingly,however, chemical hair dyes also increasingly carry a risk of death from allergic reactions.
+For an insight into chemical hair dye: deaths.

 An investigation of 1,500 people with bladder cancer in California found women who used permanent hair dyes once a month were twice as likely to get the disease.
 Some hairdressers were 50 per cent more likely to have bladder cancer : https://www.dailymail.co.uk/health/article-110050/Alert-women-cancer-dangers-hair-dye.html